 Chad volunteer tours, run by Go Volunteer Africa is an opportunity of a lifetime to visit, explore and volunteer in Chad.
-Volunteering in Chad is an opportunity to work with grassroots projects in rural, semi-urban and under development communities to empower their sustainable development efforts.
+Through Chad volunteer tours, you get an opportunity to work with grassroots projects in rural, semi-urban and under development communities in Chad to empower their sustainable development efforts.

 As a volunteer in Chad, you will experience traditional life and participate in daily activities such as wildlife conservation and environment conservation, teaching children in outside classrooms, assisting in the setting up family gardens, youth health talks, as well as healthcare and medical outreach programs and so many other activities.